zhexiao/ezhost/docs/getting_started.rst

    # you can easy to use pip to install ezhost
    $ pip install ezhost

-   # if you want to use ezhost globally neither in virtual environment,
+   # if you want to use ezhost globally neither in virtual environment
    # do it as follows
    $ sudo pip3 install ezhost